USPTO Examiner LEE DORIS L - Art Unit 1764

 Executive Summary

-Examiner LEE, DORIS L works in Art Unit 1764 and has examined 993 patent applications in our dataset.
-With an allowance rate of 66.1%, this examiner allows applications at a lower rate than most examiners at the USPTO.
+Examiner LEE, DORIS L works in Art Unit 1764 and has examined 1,025 patent applications in our dataset.
+With an allowance rate of 66.4%, this examiner has a below-average tendency to allow applications.
 Applications typically reach final disposition in approximately 31 months.

 Allowance Patterns

-Examiner LEE, DORIS L's allowance rate of 66.1% places them in the 19% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner LEE, DORIS L's allowance rate of 66.4% places them in the 27% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns